Health and Safety

 It is hard to overemphasize the problems that can happen if you abuse alcohol and/or drugs while abroad.
 Most of the serious situations that occur are as a result of excessive consumption of alcohol or drug use.
 Many of them can be very serious and even deadly.

 For more useful information visit the links below.

 Lost and Stolen U.S. Passport Abroad

 Assistance to U.S. Citizens Arrested Abroad

 Prior to travel, our office also recommends that all study abroad participants register with the U.S. Department of State and review information on your host country compiled on the the State Department’s website.

-Click to access the annual Sooner Safety Report (PDF) which includes information about some OU study abroad sites.
+Click to access the annual The University of Oklahoma Annual Security and Fire Safety Report (PDF) which includes information about some OU study abroad sites.